ADBond/bga-calypso/README.md

 * ~~rename those damn variables to keep a shred of self-consistency check below, do as we go~~
   *  ~~a bunch of stuff could be cleared up on 'type', e.g. are they _id's_, or descriptors, or what?~~
   * leaving this to general refactoring
+  * have at least a proper go-through to tidy at least a _little_
 * ~~Add a separate code licence~~, and make repo public once that's done
 * Use game-level constants in place of magic numbers where possible
 * JS `placeCardInCalypso` has redundant `card_id` paramter